 The answer to this question lies in the three important components of brand development: mission, vision and values.

 Nursing provides you a career full of opportunity.
-It allows you the potential to professionally journey through multiple disciplines, including bedside nursing, higher education, teaching, administration, law, research etc. The possibilities are truly endless (if you're willing to apply yourself).
+It allows you the potential to professionally journey through multiple disciplines, including bedside nursing, higher education, teaching, administration, law, research, the list goes on.
+The possibilities are truly endless (if you're willing to apply yourself).

-Your mission is the more granular short-term goal that you work towards via your day to day operations in order to strengthen your professional brand.
+Your mission is the more granular short-term goal that you work toward via your day-to-day operations in order to strengthen your professional brand.
 Whereas, your vision is the high-level goal that you hope to accomplish long-term, it’s what motivates you to practice your mission.
-Thus consider, “where will my professional brand take me?
+Thus consider, “where will my professional brand take me?"

 The third component, values, may be a little less foreign.
 It’s safe to say that at most job interviews we’ve all had to answer that typical question regarding strengths and weaknesses.
 In many cases, the strengths we make note of about ourselves are reflections of our values.